 School of Public Health: Epidemiology of Microbial Diseases | Global Health ConcentrationAksoy Lab - Principal Investigator

 Serap Aksoy, PhD, first came to Yale as a postdoctoral fellow in 1982 and worked her way to professor in 2001.
 From 2002-2010, she headed the Division of Epidemiology of Microbial Diseases.
 She serves as editor in Chief of the journal PLoS Neglected Tropical Diseases and chaired both the NIH/NIAID Vector Biology Study Section (2010-2012) and the WHO/TDR, Molecular Entomology BL5 (2008-2012).
 Dr. Aksoy's lab aims to understand the biology of host-pathogen interactions--in particular in tsetse flies, which transmit African trypanosomes and harbor multiple symbiotic microbes.
-A graduate of Vassar College (BA) and Columbia University (PhD), Dr. Aksoy has lectured around the world, and maintains ongoing collaborative research programs with the National Livestock Research Institute (NaLIRRI) in Uganda and Trypanosomiasis Research Center (TRC).
+A graduate of Vassar College (BA) and Columbia University (PhD), Dr. Aksoy has lectured around the world, and maintains ongoing collaborative research programs with the National Livestock Research Institute (NaLIRRI) and Gulu University in Uganda and Trypanosomiasis Research Center (TRC).
 The laboratory at Yale focuses on the devleopment of novel methods to ultimately reduce tsetse populations in the field or to reduce their ability to transmit disease.
 Studies in Uganda focus on the epidemiology of Sleeping Sickness disease.
 Together with TRC and her colleagues at Yale, Dr. Aksoy has been involved in an international training program to expand research capacity in tsetse-transmitted diseases in east Africa.
 As the EIC of PLOS NTDs, she works to build research and publication capacity for global neglected tropical diseases.